 "it was after returning from a Hajj pilgrimage to Mecca that he was inspired - he says instructed by God - to launch his new ministry: "That was about 19 years ago.
-I was praying and I laid down and the Lord told me, make peace between Christian and Muslim."
-Christian Science Monitor reporter Abraham

-McLaughlin describes Saka's place of worship:

-"At first, it seems a surprising sight: inside a two-story mosque in sub-Saharan Africa's largest metropolis hangs a life-size portrait of
+I was praying and I laid down and the Lord told me, make peace between Christian and Muslim.
+Christian Science Monitor reporter Abraham McLaughlin describes Saka's place of worship: "At first, it seems a surprising sight: inside a two-story mosque in sub-Saharan Africa's largest metropolis hangs a life-size portrait of Jesus Christ.

-Jesus Christ.

 "Yet worshipers at 'The True Message of God Mission' say it's entirely natural for Christianity and Islam to co-exist, even overlap.
 They begin their worship by praying at the Jesus alcove and then 'running their deliverance' - sprinting laps around the mosque's mosaic-tiled courtyard, praying to the one God for forgiveness and help.
 "They say it's akin to Israelites circling the walls of Jericho - and Muslims swirling around the Ka'ba shrine in Mecca.
 This group-originally called "Chris-lam-herb" for its mix-and-match approach to Christianity, Islam, and traditional medicine-is a window on an ongoing religious ferment in Africa.
 It's still up for debate whether this group, and others like it, could become models for Muslim-Christian unity worldwide or whether they're uniquely African.
 But either way, they are "part of a trend," says Dana Robert, a Boston University religion professor.

-At a nearby church/mosque with perhaps 500 worshipers is a teacher named Tela Tella who says that Saka stole his idea for thereligion.
-Saka's congregation is larger than Tella's - primarily because Saka is more aggressive in recruiting new members.
-PRI describes a service at Saka's facility:
+At a nearby church/mosque with perhaps 500 worshipers is a teacher named Tela Tella who says that Saka stole his idea for the religion.
+Saka's prayerfulness and on the commonality between Islam and Christianity.

-It begins each Sunday morning with Qur'anic
+It begins each Sunday morning with Qur'anic prayer.

-prayer.
 The prayer is intense, a trance-like frenzy similar to a Pentecostal Christian service.
-It climaxes with a sermon hitting repeatedly on the themes of prayerfulness and on the commonality between Islam and Christianity.
+It climaxes with a sermonhitting repeatedly on the themes of